 I'm interested in art, data, design, strategy and culture in cities.

-I am an analyst, academic and artist born and raised in London.
+I am an analyst, academic, artist and entrepreneur born and raised in London.
 I'm interested in using data to understand culture in cities and in a creative and impactful way, particularly data visualisation, information design & generative art.

 I work as a cultural data scientist for clients in the cultural sector and I am also a Futurecity Associate (Data Scientist) at Futurecity.